SamsonvdS/Blackjack-strategy/README.md

 # Blackjack-strategy
-<b>At least the first version is for Infinite Blackjack from Evolution Gaming.</b>
+**At least the first version is for *Infinite Blackjack from Evolution Gaming*.** (currently there is only one version)

+This is a web interface for calculating strategy of blackjack hands.

+- The betting strategy depends on the deck composition (what cards are left in the deck and how many)
-- Web interface for calculating strategy of blackjack hands.
-Exact probabilities for side bets, depending on deck composition, so that you know when to bet.
+- Exact probabilities are calculated for the side bets, so that you know when to bet.
+Also Kelly Criterion is used to calculate the optimal amount to bet.
-- Strategy for blackjack (main bet) on when to bet and how to play a hand.
+- Strategy for blackjack (the main bet) on when to bet and how to play a hand.
+Also Kelly Criterion is used to calculate the optimal amount to bet.
+- The main bet is not exactly calculated, but the tables from the book *Basic Blackjack by Stanford Wong* are used.

 ### Requirements
 - Python 3.8+
 - Django
 - Pandas

+- Computer with at least a 13.3 inch screen, and with a 16:9 screen dimension (don't worry this is a normal computer screen).
+If your screen is smaller than 13.3 inches, then the web interface is too impractical to use.

 ## Usage
 Run in command line